aido/AidoATP/README.md

 =======

 Reference implementation of the OpenPay, payment network software.
-Courtesy of the Open Payments Alliance
+Courtesy of the Open Payment Alliance